Ven Pongal | Ghee pongal

 6. Pongal thickens overtime.
 Always turn off when the pongal comes together it will come to scoopable consistency after sometime

 7. If you are serving the Pongal for kids use pepper- cumin powder and ginger powder.
-Instead of whole pepper, cumin
+Instead of whole pepper, cumin seeds and ginger

 Tried this recipe?Mention @traditionallymodernfood or tag #traditionallymodernfood!